dmbarbour/glas/docs/GlasApps.md

 There are a lot of benefits to having applications allocate their own references.
 For example, instead of `open file` returning a system-allocated reference, we express `open file as foo` to specify that symbol 'foo' will be our reference to the new file.

 This supports static allocation of references.
 The references can be descriptive and meaningful for debugging, reflection, and extension.
 Dynamic allocation of references is easily partitioned, reducing contention on a central allocator.
 There are no security risks related to potential forgery of system references.

-### Regarding Remote Procedure Calls

-RPC should not be modeled as an application method because composition becomes too awkward.
-It's infeasible for an application to directly call another app.
-It's also difficult to know where to route a call in case of hierarchical composition.

-However, asynchronous RPC can be implemented above network connections or abstract channels.
-The transaction machine would simply fork a loop to read and handle incoming requests.
-Intriguingly, we could also support 'continuous' RPC if we build upon a publish-subscribe model.

 ### Specialized APIs